Piriformis Pain

 When injured, the piriformis can produce pain just like any other anatomical structure.
 This pain might be minor or severe, but is likely to be linked to mobilization of the affected leg and weight bearing on the symptomatic side.
 In some cases, injury can cause the piriformis muscle to spasm, possibly also creating piriformis syndrome, which is a diagnosis describing compression of the sciatic and/or pudendal nerves by the cramping muscle.

-Indirect Piriformis Pain from Injury
+Indirect Piriformis Injury

 Indirect injury can also affect the piriformis in various ways, inciting pain.
 Since the muscles of the region work as a team and are balanced by numerous other antagonistic tissues, injury to any single structure can have a wide-ranging cascade effect on the entire regional anatomy.